 In the scene with Robin and Russell, they began to argue after he returned several hours later from speaking to his wife about signing divorce papers.
 Robin is upset because that was his sole purpose of going over there and she begins to think that he slept with her.
 In the novel, prior to Russell getting back, she speaks with her mother on the phone and agrees to go home to Tucson for a week to help her out with her father who has Alzheimer’s.
 When Russell gets back and she finds out everything, she tells him they won’t have much time together because she’ll be going home for a week.
 In the film, she doesn’t let him know that she’ll be going home for a week the coming weekend.
-Yet she does tell him that they won’t have much time together.
+Yet, she does tell him that they won’t have much time together.
 In the film scene, the audience loses valuable information.
 They don’t know why Robin and Russell won’t have much time together.
 Like I did prior to reading the novel, they’ll most likely insinuate that it’s because he’ll be trying to work the divorce out with his wife.
 The truth is they won’t have much time together because Robin is going home for a week to help her mother with her father, which the audience knows nothing about.
 That valuable piece of information could have been slipped in with one sentence or a short scene between Robin and her mother.

 Gloria Matthews

 I liked this particular scene with Gloria because it is a side of her that you don’t see at all in the book.
 Granted, she talks about sex and fantasizes from time to time, but you never see her in action.
 This is a good scene in the book but an even better one in the film.
 With Whitaker’s vision, the audience sees how she expresses another flirty side of herself through the actress Loretta Devine.
-You see how eager she is stopping David when he gets up to leave and her flirtatious and womanly side when she blushes and invites David to spend the night.
+You see how eager she is to stop David when he gets up to leave and her flirtatious and womanly side when she blushes and invites David to spend the night.
 Finally, you see the shock on her face when David says that he’s gay and he’ll be checking out literally and figuratively if he doesn’t hear from Tarik by a certain time.
 It’s a really good visual of bringing out all of those elements from the book that the audience read and can now see captured on film.

 Bernadine Harris